 Skip to content

 Oriel is a self-hosted, OpenTelemetry-native observability platform.
-It ingests OTLP traces, logs, and metrics, stores telemetry in ClickHouse, stores control plane data in PostgreSQL, uses Valkey for runtime cache/pub-sub, and exposes a browser UI plus an HTTP API.
+It accepts OTLP traces, metrics, logs, and profiles; stores telemetry in ClickHouse; stores metadata in PostgreSQL; and uses Valkey for runtime cache, rate limits, series limits, ruleset fanout, and pub/sub.

 Oriel overview showing request throughput, latency, active alerts, service health, and slow operations.